tristanlukens/dotfiles/README.md

 - skhd
 - setup scripts

-There's individual READMEs everything but git, yabai and skhd. git has its own folder, the other two don't (because I'm too lazy to fix it now).
+There's individual READMEs everything but git.
+Everything has its own folder.

 I sync my Visual Studio Code settings with the the built-in feature.
 I tried to only use nvim, but it's just too big of a step.
 Besides that, I think CoC is just a tad too slow.
 If that wasn't enough to use Visual Studio Code, coc-tailwindcss doesn't work at the moment.
 Visual Code is just really good.